Skip to main content

 • REM Sleep ∞ Following NREM stages, the brain becomes highly active, similar to wakefulness, though muscles remain temporarily paralyzed.
 This is the stage where most dreaming occurs, and it is crucial for cognitive processing, memory consolidation, and emotional regulation.

-A healthy involves a balanced progression through these stages, with sufficient time spent in deep NREM and REM sleep.
+A healthy sleep architecture involves a balanced progression through these stages, with sufficient time spent in deep NREM and REM sleep.
 Disruptions to this delicate balance can lead to a cascade of health concerns, impacting everything from mood to metabolic function.

 Hormones as the Body’s Internal Regulators